giserh/patterns-of-segregation/README.md

 [citation here]

-**Important note:** If you want to apply the methodoly used in the paper rather than simply reproduce the results, check out [Marble](https://github.com/scities/marble), a python library to analyse residential segregation.
+**Important note:** If you want to apply the methodology used in the paper rather than simply reproduce the results, check out [Marble](https://github.com/scities/marble), a python library to analyse residential segregation.